 Cassie Cares Professional Pet Sitting is looking hire independent contractors to help sit dogs and cats and walk dogs in Elmhurst, Illinois and the surrounding suburbs.

-Cassie Cares is applicably named after Cassie’s passion for caring for all animals.
-This business was built around the mindset of “The Safety and Happiness of Your Pet Comes First”.
-Please do not apply to this position, if your number one motive isn’t based around the care for pets.
-If your core values do not align with ours, this job isn’t for you.
+Cassie Cares Pet Sitting is applicably named after Cassie’s passion for caring for all animals.
+This pet sitting business was built around the mindset of “The Safety and Happiness of Your Pet Comes First”.
+Please do not apply to this position, if your number one motive isn’t based around the care and safety of dogs and cats.
+If your core values do not align with ours, this pet sitting position isn’t for you.

 Summary of Position

-As a In-Home Pet Sitter, Dog Walker (Independent Contractor) for Cassie Cares pet sitting, you will be assigned dog & cat sits and dog walks within pre-designated area.
-This area can be designated after hire.
-You will begin by being assigned a sit or walk by Cassie and will have to be properly introduced to the owner and animal before you designated assignment begins.
+As a In-Home Pet Sitter or Dog Walker (Independent Contractor) for Cassie Cares pet sitting, you will be assigned dog & cat sits or dog walks to complete.
+You will begin by being properly introduced to the owner and dog or cat before you designated assignment begins.

-After introduction, we recommend completing the designated sit or walk in a proper and respectful manner and then either accepting payment on the behalf of Cassie Care and/or reporting completion of job to Cassie.
+After introduction, we recommend completing the designated pet sit or dog walk in a proper and respectful manner and then reporting completion of the work to Cassie.

 Client’s property and pets will be handled with the utmost care and the contractor will act professionally at all times.